cnodell/md2rjs/README.md

 #### Themes

 Reveal.js comes with a few themes by default.
 These are located in the reveal.js/css/theme/ directory.
 To change the theme just change the line ``` <link rel="stylesheet" href="reveal.js/css/theme/black.css" id="theme"> ``` under 'html_top' in md2rjs.conf to specify the desired theme.
 Once done all presentations will use this new theme.

 ---

+### Optional Browser

+If you put the path of a web browser to the md2rjs.conf file under 'browser_path', md2rjs will open the created presentation using that browser.
+This setting is optional and you can just omit the 'browser_path' setting completely.
+This has only been tested with Firefox and Chromium.

+---